glotzerlab/p4/readme.md

 Probe the effective potential energy around a central particle using HOOMD-blue.

+Potential paper titles:
+    - Toward the rational design of pairwise particle interaction models: current trends and ...

 ## Example usage
 ```python
 # Probe the potential around a LJ sphere